| Programme/Major code: BEeLTM/BENG eLTM JUPAS code: JS1021 College of Science and Engineering (Engineering) |

 ELECTIVES

-MSc in Engineering Management (EM), MSc in Enterprise Technology and Management (ETM) and EngD in Engineering Management programmes of the SEEM and MBE departments are available for further study for graduates of BEeLTM.
-Graduates of BEeLTM may obtain credit transfer for courses in these programmes.
+MSc in Engineering Management (EM) and EngD in Engineering Management programmes of the SEEM department is available for further study for graduates of BENGeLTM.
+Graduates of BENGeLTM may obtain credit transfer for courses in these programmes.

 This programme has been successfully accredited by the Hong Kong Institution of Engineers (HKIE), and has met the academic requirements for obtaining Registered Professional Engineer status in the disciplines of Logistics and Information Technology.
 This HKIE professional status is internationally recognised through the Washington Accord by the signatories of engineering organisations in the UK, Ireland, the USA, Canada, Australia, New Zealand and South Africa.